labs-ad/bakery-app/docs/product/mission-lite.md

-# Dadalicious Bakery - AI Context Summary
+# Makkar Bakers - AI Context Summary

-**Quick Summary:** Dadalicious is an online bakery platform specializing in handmade, egg-free cakes using local ingredients with seamless e-commerce ordering and delivery.
+**Quick Summary:** Makkar Bakers is an online bakery platform specializing in handmade, egg-free cakes using local ingredients with seamless e-commerce ordering and delivery.

 **Core Value:** We solve the limited availability and poor quality of egg-free baked goods by offering premium artisanal cakes that rival traditional options.
 Our digital-first platform serves celebration planners, dietary-conscious consumers, and thoughtful gift givers who value quality, safety, and convenience.
 Unlike competitors who treat egg-free as an afterthought, we specialize exclusively in perfecting egg-free recipes with transparent local sourcing.